Metroid II: Return of Samus

 Day 2: Breaching Through an Old Wound

 I finally, after a couple of days, get over my nostalgia and pick up the game again.
 I push forward, going through the section of the map that was filled with electric water beforehand.
 To my imaginative young self, those walls were still wet and dripping.
 In reality, they are exactly the same as any other wall in the cavern, using the same palette.
-You see, Metroid II suffers from a severe case of environment sameness.
+Metroid II suffers from a severe case of environment sameness.
 There are very few environment types, and they are often reused.
-That means you get lost easily and you get bored easily because everything is always familiar.
-I reach the section where the water has settled and pushes onward, jumping on small platforms above the water, to what you could call the first proper level of the game.
+That means you easily get lost and you then get bored because everything is always the same.
+I reach the section where the water has settled and head right, jumping on small platforms above the water, to what you could call the first proper level of the game.
 You enter and are greeted by one of my favourite sounds ever.

 It plays every time you leave the main shaft and enter a side section, a proper level.
 It’s extremely foreboding as a sound.
 You might think that I don’t pay enough attention to the soundtracks of the games I talk about.
 The reality is that they’re very pedestrian; in contrast Metroid II: Return of Samus features an extraordinarily strong soundscape that elevates the rest of the game.
 The caverns look more cavernous, the Metroids look more dangerous, the exploration feels more fun because the music and sounds are so well suited to the content of the game.